A Revisit of Hashing Algorithms for Approximate Nearest Neighbor Search: Search with A Hash Index

 Figure \ref{nTableLSH} shows the {\bf recall-time} curves of the hash bucket search approach on LSH code with the different number of tables (each table is 32-bits).
 The results are very consistent: the hash bucket search approach gains the advantage by using multiple tables on both datasets.
 This multiple tables trick is more effective on SIFT1M than on GIST1M.

-With 1,024 bits code, we can use $m \leq 1024$ tables, each table is $ \lfloor\frac{1024}{m} \rfloor$ bits.
-If we use the {\bf recall - \# of located samples} curve, the performance of the hash bucket search approach will consistently increase as the $m$ decreases.
-We achieved the best performance when using single table and the performance will exactly same as that of the hamming ranking approach.
-Figure \ref{HashTableLSH} shows this result.
-If we use the {\bf recall - time} curve, the performance of the hash bucket search approach will firstly increase then dramatically decrease as the $m$ decreases.
-There will be an optimal $m$ given a hashing algorithm and the dataset.
+With 1,024 bits code, we can use $\lceil\frac{1024}{w} \rceil$ tables, each table is $w \leq 1024$ bits.
+If we use the {\bf recall - time} curve, the performance of the hash bucket search approach will firstly increase then dramatically decrease as the $w$ increases.
+There will be an optimal $w$ given a hashing algorithm and the dataset.

-Figure \ref{LSHHashingVsHamming} shows performance of LSH on two datasets with both hamming ranking and hash bucket search approaches.
+Figure \ref{LSHHashingVsHamming} shows the performance of LSH on two datasets with both hamming ranking and hash bucket search approaches.
 We use 128, 256, 512 and 1024 bits for the hamming ranking approach.
-For the hash bucket search approach, we use $m$ tables to represent 1024 bits code, each table is $ \lfloor\frac{1024}{m} \rfloor$ bits, where $m$ is 25, 28, 32(34), 51 and 64.
+For the hash bucket search approach, we use $\lceil\frac{1024}{w} \rceil$ tables to represent 1024 bits code, each table is $w$ bits, where table width $w$ is 16, 20, 30(32), 36 and 40.

 Generally speaking, the hash bucket search approach has the advantage on SIFT1M while the hamming ranking approach is preferred on GIST1M.
 For the hash bucket search approach, the optimal $m$ is 34 on SIFT1M and 28 on GIST1M.
 For the hamming ranking approach, longer code is preferred when we aim at a high recall while short code has the advantage when we aim at a low recall.
-Since the optimal parameter (the code length for the hamming ranking and table number for the hash bucket search) for different hashing algorithm on different datasets will be different, a fair comparison between various hashing algorithms becomes not easy.
+It is important to note that these optimal parameters (the code length for the hamming ranking and table number for the hash bucket search) will change if we use another hashing algorithm (see Figure \ref{SIFT_Ghamming} and \ref{GIST_Ghamming}).
+A fair comparison between various hashing algorithms seems impossible.